Go to Home Page Diana, Goddess of the Hunt — for Ancestors!

 If you want to increase the probability of making a match and speed up the progress of this project, please offer to subsidize a test, even if it's with just $10.
 Donations can easily be made through the project's General Fund (see above), and any specific subsidy can be listed below.
 If you have a line you want tested, please consider offering a subsidy to encourage a volunteer.

-1. Your project admin and an anonymous donor are offering to subsidize the full cost of a 67-marker test (value $252) for a
+1. The project is offering to subsidize the full cost of a 67-marker test for

 This offer is a standing one, good for as long as there are sufficient funds remaining in the project's General Fund, which is an excellent reason for all CARRICO researchers to donate to the General Fund because even small donations will help keep this offer open.
-[This offer is good only for progenitors that have not yet been tested, not for additional members of families already tested.]
+[This offer is good only for families that have not yet been tested, not for additional members of families already tested; please see List of Progenitors.]

 Peter CARRICO III (1722- )